BlueQuartzSoftware/simplnx/wrapping/python/docs/source/DataObjects.rst

    .. py:method:: with_name

       Return a new DataPath with the name changed.
 If the original path is empty, then a DataPath with the name as the only part is returned.
+(First introduced: v1.2.5)

    .. code:: python